NingZhan1978/High-resolution-livestock-seasonal-distribution-data-on-the-Qinghai-Tibet-Plateau-in-2020/README.md

-High-resolution livestock seasonal distribution data on the Qinghai-Tibet Plateau in 2020

 Welcome to the GitHub page for the High-resolution livestock seasonal distribution data on the Qinghai-Tibet Plateau in 2020, where we provide a division of cold-season and warm-season pastures on the QTP, and livestock, cattle, and sheep number distribution data on each of the seasonal pastures, in dasymetric representation at a spatial resolution of 500 m.

 The scripts used in the paper are stored in the Seasonal_pasture and Livestock_density directory.